-Marjories Seedling plum tree produces large, good quality purple fruits that are sweet with a strong flavour.
+Marjories Seedling plum trees produce large, good quality purple fruits that are sweet with a strong flavour.
 The plums can be used for eating fresh and cooking, either way they are delicious!
-As these plums are produced so late in September the blossom is less likely to catch late frosts in the spring so Marjories makes a good choice for cooler positions, prone to late frosts.
-This variety of plum tree is self fertile so no pollination partner is required, as a dual purpose plum it is a great choice where there is room for just one plum tree.
+Flowering later than some varieties, Marjories Seedling is therefore a good choice for cooler positions prone to late frosts.

-*This is an indication of the un-pruned height of this variety of plum tree on the different rootstocks in 10 years.
-Variations on these heights will occur when different factors are introduced such as planting position, pruning, geography etc.
+*Indication of un-pruned height of this variety on different rootstocks.
+Variations will occur due to other factors such as planting position, pruning, geography.

 Plum, Gage & Damson trees will not grow happily in a pot long term, they need to be planted in the ground.
 All other fruit trees can be container grown.
 Plum trees should be planted at a minimum of approx. 3m between each tree.
 Our pot grown Marjories Seedling Plum trees can be planted at any time of the year, whereas bare root plum trees need to be planted between November and March.

 Whether planting a pot grown or bare root plum tree, prepare your planting site by removing all weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 3x as wide.
 To help your tree establish more effectively, apply root grow by sprinkling in the hole for pot grown trees or preparing and applying the gel mixture for bare root trees.